 No matter how well you care for your canine, it's likely that at some point in their life your dog will get worms.
 That's because worms are one of the most common health problems in dogs.
 There are five general types of worms that dogs can contract: round worms, tapeworms, whipworms, heartworms, and hookworms.

 Some of these parasites are more devastating than others, but over time all of them can become a source of poor health and discomfort for your companion animal.
-It is important to recognize the side effects of the various worm medications.
-Once you do, you can make an educated decision about whether to treat a side-effect as an emergency or as a worrisome but acceptable event.
+For this reason, it is important to recognize the side effects of the various worm medications.
+Once you do, you can make an educated decision about whether to treat worm medicine side effects as an emergency or as a worrisome but manageable event.

-Dogs with intestinal worms may appear lethargic, have distended stomachs, vomit, lose weight, experience diarrhea, or become dehydrated.
-Once you have treated your animal, eventually these symptoms will abate.
-In the interim, however, they may as a side-effect vomit (with or without visible worms), eliminate worms in their bowel movement, drool a little, or have more diarrhea in moderate amounts.
+Possible side effects including vomiting (with or without visible worms), worms eliminated in their bowel movement, a small amount of drooling, or a moderate amount of diarrhea.
 These effects shouldn't be severe and should abate in 24 hours.
-If they do not or you have questions about their severity, contact your veterinarian for professional advice.
+If the side effects don't subside after 24 hours or you have questions about their severity, contact your veterinarian for professional advice.

 De-worming medication, whether it's in the form of tablets or an oral medication, is prescribed based on your dog's age and weight so it would be difficult for your dog to receive an overdose.
 If your dog receives an overdose she may experience lethargy, severe vomiting, excessive drooling, shaking or even seizures.
 However, these side effects are very rare.
 If you notice any of these symptoms, immediately contact your veterinarian.
 While some dog owners may be tempted to try a home remedy to treat their dog for worms, treatment for worms is a serious undertaking and trying a homemade cure could do more harm than good.